niamhbelton/FewSOME/README.md

 '--lr' - specify the learning rate

-'--vector_size' - specify the dimensions of the feature embeddings.
+'--vector_size' - specify the number of elements in the 1D feature embedding (representation).

 '--weight_decay' - specify the weight decay